NeueDarshan/simple_ConTeXt/README.md

 }
 ```

 This says that there should be two groups, `run_once` and `run_to_completion`.
 On applying the first (which is done by opening the GUI, navigating to `setting_groups/run_once`, and selecting it), the option `settings/builder/program/options/runs` should be set to 1.

 This setting will eventually get passed as a command-line option `--runs=1` to the `context` program on running the ConTeXt builder, which sets the maximum number of runs to 1.
+What this does on the TeX level is, limit the number of TeX runs to 1, so no multi-pass data will be taken advantage of.
+For example, references and tables of contents and such will not work as expected (unless there have already been previous runs to generate said data).

 ## Via JSON